 Don’t be lazy when you have a chance to be in nature to create a photograph.
 Some new to landscape photography seldom venture much further than their cars to take a shot.
 Landscape photography is all about interacting with nature.

-If you’re not comfortable opening your eyes before dawn, or hiking to explore new possibilities, odds are getting that solid, epic capture is not in your future.
+If you’re not comfortable opening your eyes before dawn or hiking to explore new possibilities, the odds of you capturing that epic photograph is not in your future.

 All the best,